loup-brun/site-colloque-anthologie-2022/content/_index.en.md

       abstract:  |
         Our knowledge of Greek epigrammatic poetry is mainly based on two fundamental works: the *Palatine Anthology* (PA) and the *Anthology of Planudes* (APl).
 Minor works are added to these, called *Syllogae Minores*.
 Some epigrams are also known through indirect tradition (authors like Athenaeus), or transmitted from papyri or inscriptions.
 The editors of the Anthology are thus confronted with a complex and changing textual translation, ranging from a textus unicus to much more varied situations.
 I will illustrate, in the course of my presentation, the main problems - of critical, textual and exegetical nature - that I have encountered in my capacity as editor of several epigrammatic authors (Strato, Lucillius, Hedylus in particular). biography : |
-        Lucia Floridi is an Associate Professor in Classical and Late Antique Philology (L-FIL-LET/05 FILOLOGIA CLASSICA) at the Department of Classical Philology and Italianistics of the Alma Mater Studiorum - University of Bologna.
+        Lucia Floridi is an Associate Professor in Classical and Late Antique Philology at the Department of Classical Philology and Italianistics of the Alma Mater Studiorum - University of Bologna.
 Her main research interests concern Greek and Latin epigrams, with a focus on the erotic and scoptic genres, Hellenistic poetry, prose poetry of the imperial age, and the relationship between literature and the visual arts.
 Among her major publications, *Stratone di Sardi.
 Epigrammi* (Edizioni Dell’Orso, 2007), *Lucillio.
 Epigrammi* (De Gruyter, 2014), *Edilo.
 Epigrammi* (De Gruyter, 2020), as well as numerous contributions on authors such as Pallas, Ausonius, Longo Sophista, and Lucian. venue : "C-6070-9"
       time : "10.00 AM"

     # speaker
-    - speaker : "Simone BETA (Università degli Studi di Siena)" subject : "Enseigner le grec avec les devinettes de l’*Anthologie Palatine*." abstract : |
+    - speaker : "Simone BETA (Università degli Studi di Siena)" subject : "Teaching greek with the *Greek Anthology*'s riddles." abstract : |
         According to the preface of Constantine Cephalas, the epigrams of the fourteenth book of the *Palatine Anthology* had a pedagogical purpose: the problems were useful to teach mathematics; the riddles to teach the language.
 Can these last enigmatic epigrams be useful today to teach Greek language and, in addition, classical mythology?
 By comparing these little poems to other poetic riddles testified in Greek and Byzantine literature, this paper will prove that the pedagogical function evoked by Cephalas can still be exploited today. biography : |